ALMA-IMF. XXI.: N$_2$H$^+$ kinematics in the G012.80 protocluster: Evidence for filament rotation and evolution: N H (1 0) line fitting: one and two velocity components

 \subsection{Data preparation}

-Before fitting, we evaluate the robustness of the \nthp data cube by examining negative bowls and noise.
-We find the most negative values concentrated in a central and compact area of G012.
-Next, we construct an $\mathrm{S/N}$ map to locate the most reliable values.
-The noise is measured by identifying emission-free channels within the velocity ranges of 12\,km\,s$^{-1}$ to 20\,km\,s$^{-1}$ and 49\,km\,s$^{-1}$ to 61\,km\,s$^{-1}$, defining the signal to noise as the maximum of the intensity per pixel, over its noise.
-We apply an $\mathrm{S/N}$ threshold of 12 to retain the majority of the \nthp structure while excluding unreliable spectra that cannot be accurately fitted.

-We construct the preliminary moment 0 and 1 maps, using the full line for the integrated intensity map and the isolated component for the mean velocity \citep[see][for details on isolated component identification]{yiyo2024}.
-The integrated intensity map (right panel in Fig.~\ref{fig:SPITZER_N2H+filaments}) reveals prominent \nthp structures along two main filaments and shows a disrupted central morphology in G012.
-The moment 1 map reveals a velocity gradient perpendicular to the R1 filament ridgeline (discussed in Sec.~\ref{sec:gradients}), and regions with high and spread velocities in the central area, potentially related to multiple velocity components (see below).
+Before fitting, we evaluate the robustness of the \nthp data cube by inspecting negative bowls and noise levels.
+The most negative values are concentrated toward the compact central region of G012.
+To identify reliable spectra, we construct an $\mathrm{S/N}$ map, where the noise is estimated pixel-by-pixel from the RMS in emission-free channels between 12-20\,km\,s$^{-1}$ and 49-61\,km\,s$^{-1}$.
+The $\mathrm{S/N}$ ratio is defined as the peak intensity per pixel divided by its RMS noise.
+We adopt an $\mathrm{S/N}$ threshold of 12, preserving most of the \nthp structure while excluding noisy or unresolved spectra unsuitable for fitting.
+Preliminary moment 0 and 1 maps are constructed using the full line for the integrated intensity and the isolated component for the mean velocity \citep[see][for details on isolated component identification]{yiyo2024}.
+The integrated intensity map (right panel in Fig.~\ref{fig:SPITZER_N2H+filaments}) reveals two main \nthp filaments and a disrupted central morphology in G012.
+The moment 1 map shows a velocity gradient perpendicular to the R1 filament ridgeline (Sec.~\ref{sec:gradients}) and broad velocity dispersion in the central region, likely associated with multiple velocity components.